-Exemption or reduction of start-up and contract management fees will only be considered for nom-commercial clinical research.
+Exemption or reduction of start-up, ARCHIVE and contract management fees will only be considered for nom-commercial clinical research.
 For this, the sponsor must provide the following signed document “Responsible declaration on non-commercial clinical research”.

-In case that, at least one of the following requirements are accomplish, the sponsor will pay the reduced start-up and contract management fees (see I3PT’s tariffs).
+In case that, at least one of the following requirements are accomplish, the sponsor will pay the reduced start-up, archive and contract management fees (see I3PT’s tariffs).
+If both requirements are indicated as NO, the sponsor will receive a full exemption from the fees.